gsauthof/dracut-sshd/README.md

 ## Related Work

-There is [dracut-crypt-ssh][cryptssh] module which aims to provide SSH access for remotely unlocking an encrypted LUKS volume.
+There is the [unmaintained][cryptssh-unm] (since 2019 or earlier) [dracut-crypt-ssh][cryptssh] module which aimed to provide SSH access for remotely unlocking an encrypted LUKS volume.
 Main differences to dracut-sshd:

 - uses [Dropbear][dropbear] instead of [OpenSSH][ossh] sshd (cf. the Space Overhead Section for the implications)